OwnGoalStudio/WriteNow/README.md

 ## Lite Edition

 Due to the complexity of the plugin configuration, we cannot guarantee that your configuration will work in the software, even though the software provides built-in nodes for you to use.
 To improve this issue, we provide a trial version for users of the Havoc Store.
-You can [click to install](apple-magnifier://install?url=https://github.com/OwnGoalStudio/WriteNow/raw/main/Resources/LiteEdition/WriteNowLite_1.7.5.tipa) or [download this package](./Resources/LiteEdition/WriteNowLite_1.7.5.tipa).
+You can <a href="apple-magnifier://install?url=https://github.com/OwnGoalStudio/WriteNow/raw/main/Resources/LiteEdition/WriteNowLite_1.7.5.tipa">click to install</a> or <a href="./Resources/LiteEdition/WriteNowLite_1.7.5.tipa">download this package</a>.

+This version of the software package must be used with [TrollFools](https://github.com/Lessica/TrollFools/) or similar technologies.

 ## Key Features: